 You want the rooms to seem bright and spacious.
 One way to achieve that is to remove excess furniture and rearrange what is left so that the room is light and bright.
 If the furniture is worn and dated, try to find something fresh and updated to replace it.
 Borrow something if you can, buy something inexpensive, or use slipcovers to freshen your upholstery.
 In the living room, you’ll want a sofa, chair and table and lamp.
 In the dining area, have a table and chairs.
 In the bedrooms, have just a bed and a dresser.
 When you arrange it, make sure nothing impedes traffic patterns and pathways, and that all doors can easily open without bumping into something.
 Brighten the house up with plants or floral arrangements on entry tables, coffee tables, dining tables, and bedroom dressers.

 If you feel overwhelmed with the home staging process, you can always hire a professional stager.
 Before you list your home, get help from our professional real estate agent at Katie Zarpas Group.
 Katie Zarpas has the expertise you need for all aspects of the home selling process.
 From offering home staging tips to conducting negotiations and closing, she can help you every step of the way.
-Reach out to one of her agents to receive help with selling your home.
+Reach out to one of her agents to receive help with selling your home, call today at 757-500-5596, or schedule an appointment online.